sreedevk/blaze-ssh/README.md

 # Known Issues
 1. When navigating using j/k on the connect ui, the list scroll doesn't work.
 [PR #2]
 2. The behavior without a config file is untested.
+3. The aws-sdk-ec2 library compile time is very high. (~ 2 minutes on my machine).
+This is a known issue (https://github.com/awslabs/aws-sdk-rust/issues/113).
+Once the fix has been implemented, I will update the library version to improve the compile time.

 # Roadmap
 1. Fix known Issues